 Management of technology can be expensive, time-consuming, and frustrating.
 Large organizations have IT departments that research, implement, and support critical technology for the business.
 Small businesses may not have the budget and expertise needed to manage and secure technology solutions.

-To help small businesses, we came up with the Sample Technology Plan for Small Businesses.
+To help companies that do not have managed IT services for small business, we came up with the Sample Technology Plan for Small Businesses.
 This guide will review the essential technology that is at the core of most business operations.
 We will review each technology, why it is used, what we recommend, and best practices on managing the solution within your business.

 Here are the technology categories each business needs.
 Click on each one for explanation and recommendations.